A necessary tool for success in any market environment is to have a plan.

 1) Identify High Probability Candidates

 3) Manage Position

 4) Maximize Trend

 At the very minimum, protective stop loss placement should be analyzed prior to entry on any investment.
-The best time to create a plan is before the emotion of the markets movement clouds your judgment.
-Being stopped out can be frustrating, but it can be a necessary part of risk control and solid money management.
+The best time to create a plan is before the emotion of the markets movement cloud judgment.
+Being stopped out can be frustrating but it can be a necessary part of risk control and solid money management.